About Ponix MicroAg

 It was when Chris and Wendy moved to New York City later that year that the need to design and build a serious plant enclosure literally hit home.
 They had moved into a 35th floor apartment with a balcony overlooking the Hudson River.
 The view was stunning, but so was the wind which dehydrated plants during temperature extremes and damaged some of them during storms.
 That balcony became a test bed for cold frame and mini-greenhouse concepts leading to the pPod.

 Chris has over 30 years of multidisciplinary engineering experience providing mechanical, analytical, and electronics support and services to manufacturers, universities and national labs.
-He holds Bachelor and Master of Science degrees in Mechanical Engineering (with a minor in Materials Science) from Washington State University where his graduate work focused on thermodynamics, fluid dynamics and combustion.
+He holds Bachelor and Master of Science degrees in Mechanical Engineering (and minor in Materials Science) from Washington State University where his graduate work focused on thermodynamics, fluid dynamics and combustion.

 We are always working on new products to help grow more plants in more places.
 Here are a couple of examples: